Uzzal-Bhowmik/quizine-react-router/README.md

 # Quizine

-Quizine is fun quiz solving website that lets user enrich their knowledge on different topics such as.
+Quizine is a fun quiz solving website that lets user enrich their knowledge on different topics such as.
 React JS, Git, CSS, Javascript etc.

 ## Usage Of Quizine